nullstar/MathTestbed/App/Data/Encyclopedia/Solvers/OrdinaryDifferentialEquations.md

 vNext = v + dt * ApplyForce() / m
 xNext = x + dt * vNext

 As with the other method types, higher order versions of semi-implicit methods exist for improved accuracy and stability at the cost of performance.
 I've provided implementations for Velocity Verlet which is a second order method, and Ruth4 which is a fourth order method.
+Note that Velocity Verlet and Ruth4 are special cases for 2nd order differential equations.
+To date I'm not aware of higher order semi-implicit methods that can be applied generically for any order of equation.
+The majority of problems you encounter in game development will be 2nd order equations however since you are aften applying forces to entites whilst tracking their velocity and position.
+If you have a problem for which the equations aren't 2nd order then stick to semi-implicit euler or use a higher order explicit method if needed.

 Semi-implicit methods have singificantly better behaviour for really no more processing cost relative to fully explicit methods.
 I therefore recommend using these for most cases.